apiato/documentation/docs/optional-components/notifications.md

 \Notification::send($user, new BirthdayReminderNotification($notificationMessage));
 ```

-Alternatively you can use the `Illuminate\Notifications\Notifiable` trait on the notifiable object "e.g. User" and then call it as follow:
+Alternatively you can use the `Illuminate\Notifications\Notifiable` trait on the notifiable object "e.g. User" and then call it as follows:

 ```php
 // get any user